 … or bromine adventures

-Most of the machines were dead, yellowed and with cracked cases.
+Most of the machines were dead, yellowed, and with cracked cases.

 This particular Atari was so yellowed that I couldn’t believe my eyes.
 That is actually why I’ve decided to write a separate post about it.

 I wasn’t sure if I will be able to fully restore its original color but I’ve decided to give it a try.
 Actually to give a try to my already heavily tested method of de-yellowing stuff that I’ve already covered in many previous posts on this blog.
 I won’t describe it here again, plus, to be honest, I don’t even remember which post has its description lol.
-I’ll just mention that it is about covering it with a mixture of perhydrol+whitenting cream, wrapping it up in a stretch foil and leaving for a week in a warm place.
+I’ll just mention that it is about covering it with a mixture of perhydrol+whitenting cream, wrapping it up in a stretch foil, and leaving it for a week in a warm place.

 I was surprised by how good it all went after a few days but I was still light years away from the desired, final effect.
 The major problem was that it wasn’t evenly yellowed, So I had to launch …

-The road to grand finale
+The road to the grand finale

 I must admit that it took me quite a while to figure it out – at least a month.

-Atari case was simply sitting on a bench and waiting to be restored to its original glory.
+Atari’s case was simply sitting on a bench and waiting to be restored to its original glory.

-In order to come up with a proper fix, I had to figure out what causes over brightening.
+In order to come up with a proper fix, I had to figure out what causes over-brightening.
 I’ve figured that plastic in brighter areas has a more matte texture.
 Very strong rubbing will add a slight difference and restore the original color and texture.

 That made me think that it might be some sort of a “sponge” effect.
 I would even risk and say that an ABS structure of over-brightened spots after treating it with hydrogen peroxide is similar to air-gel.
 This basically means that it reflects light differently than a spot with original texture.
-I did nearly same work while restoring C64 keycaps the other day, that turned totally matte.
+I did nearly the same work while restoring C64 keycaps the other day, that turned totally matte.
 This time though, I couldn’t use Acetone vapor to fix it.
-First, because it would make this case very glossy and second because I didn’t want to heat up that much Acetone in my retro garage.
+First, because it would make this case very glossy, and second because I didn’t want to heat up that much Acetone in my retro garage.

 However, since we still deal with ABS, I came up with this cunning plan of using a special solvent to sort it out.
 It was special because it was a …..

 There is a caveat though.
 This clear spray paint HAS to have a proper solvent in it.
-There is no method to universally tell which exact can of paint do the job, simply because plastic cases of various retro computers differ heavily.
-Also, I recommend running some tests on not important areas that are not directly visible – under motherboard for example.
+There is no method to universally tell which exact can of paint does the job, simply because plastic cases of various retro computers differ heavily.
+Also, I recommend running some tests on not important areas that are not directly visible – under the motherboard for example.

 … sooooo a bit blurry CHEERS! 😀

-Please support our work by spreading a word about it.
+Also, please support our work by spreading info about it.

 Without your support, we simply cannot grow and we have a lot of new cool retro hardware (and more) products to come